-John turns mainly functional items, but is receptive to any suggestions which may be turned on his lathe.
-Currently, turning tapestry bobbins consumes the majority of his time, but he also turns many other items for sale at art and craft shows and for five galleries and gift shops in Georgia and other states.
-He occasionally uses exotic woods, but his preference is to use domestic woods found locally that have been cut for other reasons.
-He does not embellish the wood in any way.
-He feels that the character of the wood itself makes for the beauty of the turning.
+At the present time, John is no longer turning due to medical issues.
+When he was turning, John turned mainly functional items, but was receptive to any suggestions which may be turned on his lathe.
+Later, turning tapestry bobbins consumed the majority of his time, but he also turned many other items for sale at art and craft shows and for five galleries and gift shops in Georgia and other states.
+He occasionally used exotic woods, but his preference was to use domestic woods found locally that had been cut for other reasons.
+He did not embellish the wood in any way.
+He felt that the character of the wood itself makes for the beauty of the turning.

 For Joy, having a husband who is a talented wood turner is a big asset.
 However, unlike John, wood turning was not one of Joy’s hobbies until relatively recently.
 After a career as a registered nurse, raising four children, running two home-based businesses, and pursuing an assortment of other craft-based hobbies, Joy discovered the pleasure of woodturning in 2004 at a local weekend class.
 This led to additional classes at John C. Campbell Folk School, where she has been instructed by Frank Penta, Alan Leland, Nick Cook, Dale Nish, Andi Wolfe, and Sister Judy Yunker.
 Fellow woodturners and demonstrators at local clubs and various symposia have provided her with a wealth of ideas and techniques.

 Due to Joy’s love of her miniature hobby, she enjoys turning miniatures to use in miniature room boxes, dollhouses, or for displays.
-Also creating custom items for others gives her the greatest pleasure.
+Creating custom items for others also gives her the greatest pleasure.